EvertonZanotelli/EvertonZanotelli/README.md

 Hi there,

-I'm Everton Zanotelli, a Senior IT Infrastructure Engineer based in Salvador, Bahia, :brazil:.
-I've been passionate about technology since I was a kid, and I'm currently pursuing my Master's degree in Computer Science at UFBA.
+I'm Everton Zanotelli, a brazilian :brazil: developer.
+I've been passionate about technology since I was a kid, my personal fields on interest are Cyber Security, Computer Networks, IT Infrastructure.
+I'm currently pursuing my Master's degree in Computer Science at UFBA.